A creative marketplace AR mobile app

 - Use AR feature using the vendor's template

 The 4 user task flows combined together to map out a unified user flow:

-Using the user flow as a guide, I created a roadmap to highlight the key features and ranked them based on priority while keeping in mind things to be considered:
+Using the user flow as a guide, I created a roadmap to highlight the key features and ranked them based on effort vs impact priority matrix while keeping in mind things to be considered: